trajtracker/trajtracker/docs/source/paradigms/dchoice/ExperimentInfo.rst

 This object keeps all the experiment data:

-- The configuration (:class:`~trajtracker.paradigms.num2pos.Config`) ;
+- The configuration (:class:`~trajtracker.paradigms.dchoice.Config`) ;
-- TrajTracker objects such as number line, the "start" point, the movement validators, etc. ;
+- TrajTracker objects such as the target, the "start" point, the movement validators, etc. ;
 - The data from the CSV file ;
 - Expyriment's active_experiment object ; and
 - The experiment results.

-.. autoclass:: trajtracker.paradigms.num2pos.ExperimentInfo
+.. autoclass:: trajtracker.paradigms.dchoice.ExperimentInfo
     :members:
     :member-order: alphabetical